VEN-LANG/vest/packages/create-lara-node/README.md

 ## Notes

 - The scaffolder itself has no required environment variables — all configuration is written into the generated project's `.env.example`.
-- `tsconfig.json` is configured with `moduleResolution: "bundler"` and `emitDecoratorMetadata: true`.
+- `tsconfig.json` is configured with `moduleResolution: "node"` and `emitDecoratorMetadata: true`.
 Do not change the moduleResolution setting — the ORM and router decorators depend on it.
 - The scaffold uses `@swc-node/register` (via `.swcrc`) for TypeScript compilation with full decorator metadata support at runtime.